apausa/deepDiveIntoBlockchain/README.md

 # Hederauth

-Collaborated with a team of international students on a blockchain-based solution supported by Hedera, to verify real users in its hashgraph consensus through a Next.js a Node.js application with TypeScript.
+Collaborated with a team of international students on a blockchain-based solution supported by Hedera.
+To verify real users in its hashgraph consensus through a Next.js a Node.js application with TypeScript.

 ## Appendix